QuakeEngines/ET-XreaL/README.txt

 3) GENERAL NOTES
 ______________________

+If you use a Nvidia card keep the Nvidia Threaded Optimzation ON !!!

+This release does not contain Enemy Territory's game data, the game data is still covered by the original EULA and must be obeyed as usual.

 Wolfenstein: Enemy Territory is a free release, and can be downloaded from http://www.splashdamage.com/content/wolfenstein-enemy-territory-barracks

-This source release does not contain any game data, the game data is still covered by the original EULA and must be obeyed as usual.

 Install the latest version of the game for your platform to get the game data.